Adri van der Poel: Career

-Van der Poel began his career on the road and during his first season as a professional he obtained second place in Paris–Nice behind Stephen Roche and second place in the La Flèche Wallonne.
+Van der Poel began his career on the road and during his first season as a professional he obtained second place overall at Paris–Nice behind Stephen Roche and at one-day race La Flèche Wallonne.
 In the Tour de France, he won two stages; his stage win in 1988 set the record for fastest stage (since then only surpassed by three cyclists).
-Van der Poel also competed in cyclo-cross during the winter and obtained great results – that he turned full-time to cyclo-cross in the latter part of his career where he won the World Championships in 1996 and the World Cup and Superprestige classifications in 1997.
-Van der Poel retired after the 2000 Cyclo-Cross World Championships where he finished fourth and which was won by his teammate Richard Groenendaal.
+Van der Poel also competed in cyclo-cross during the winter and obtained great results – he turned to cyclo-cross full time in the latter part of his career, winning the World Championships in 1996, and the World Cup and Superprestige classifications in 1997.
+He retired aged 40 after the inaugural edition of the Grand Prix Adrie Van der Poel in 2000, organised to commemorate him in his home village of Hoogerheide.
+Van der Poel finished third in his own race, which was won by his teammate Richard Groenendaal, and it's been a tentpole of the calendar ever since.

 In 1983 he tested positive for strychnine.
 He said that his father-in-law had served a pigeon pie for Sunday lunch, and only when he tested positive did he realise that the pigeons had been doped with strychnine.